 On dry hair, massage mustard oil into your hair and scalp, then cover it with a shower cap.
 You’ll want to leave this on for around three hours, so make sure you have plenty of time at home.
 After three hours, shampoo the mixture out, then condition as usual.
 Some CurlyNikki forum users leave it on overnight, then shampoo and do a deep condition (leaving it on for an hour) the following day.

-If you don’t have that kind of time, you can also just leave it on for about 10 minutes, using a blow dryer to help the hair absorb the oils, then shampoo and condition your hair as usual.
-(The shampoo and conditioning should get rid of any mustard smells.)
+If you don’t have that kind of time, you can also just leave it on for about 10 minutes, using a blow dryer to generate heat and help the hair absorb the oils, then shampoo and condition your hair as usual.
 Do this at least once a week, but as much as three to four times a week if you’re suffering from hair loss issues.